hoang-himself/tfc-backend/README.md

 ### JWT token

-On login, a JWT token is returned in the response body.
+On login, the access token is returned in the response body.
 Take this token, put it in the header according to this format

 ```text